learn-co-curriculum/intro-to-tdd-rspec-and-learn/README.md

 ### Weird Things About Testing and Code

- If we stop and think about what we've done two weird things might occur to you.
+ If we stop and think about what we've done, two weird things might occur to you.

 #### What's our program actually do?